Twilight4/debian-setup/README.md

 ## Arch Linux Configuration Setup
-The provided configuration files automate the installation of system-wide configuration settings and services which are used by [install-tweaks.sh](https://github.com/Twilight4/dotfiles/.config/.install/install-tweaks.sh) script in my [dotfiles](https://github.com/Twilight4/dotfiles/) repository.
+The provided configuration files automate the installation of system-wide configuration settings and services which are used by `install.sh` script in my [dotfiles](https://github.com/Twilight4/dotfiles/) repository.
 It streamlines the setup process, saving time and effort for system administrators and power users and ensuring a consistent and efficient setup experience across multiple systems.

 ### Installation with CachyOS